 SEE ALSO – 5 Colorful Girl Bedroom Ideas

-Glass Floors are often used in conjunction with glass stairs and mostly on upper floors of a house were we seek to bring more light under it.
-It makes most sense to use these under a sky lit roof.
+Glass Floors are often used in conjunction with glass stairs and mostly on upper floors of a house where we seek to bring more light under it.
+It makes the most sense to use these under a skylit roof.

 Glass Walkways allows us to be enclosed yet open to the view.
 When closed the walkway connects two sides of the house, but it does so in dramatic fashion.
 The cove lighting and subtle barrel-vaulted wood ceiling are nice touches.

 Glass Bathrooms are controversial.
 Privacy becomes an issue when the material you are trying to use is transparent.
 There are today glass walls that can change its opacity in the same way you turn a light on or off.
 With a flick of a switch, these transparent walls become completely white, blocking most of the light that would come through.

 Glass Blocks are very versatile, they can be used up as a solid wall a window or as flooring.